Vandivier/afterecon/content/2014-11-14-how-popular-is-bitcoin-how-big-is-the-bitcoin-economy.md

 ---
-title: How Popular is Bitcoin?
-How Big is the Bitcoin Economy?
+title: "How Popular is Bitcoin?
+How Big is the Bitcoin Economy?"
 date: 2014-11-14 16:11:41
 author: John Vandivier
 ---